chaos-mesh/website/docs/simulate-jvm-application-chaos.md

 ### 2. Create tested applications

-[jvm-chaos-demo](https://github.com/chaos-mesh/jvm-chaos-demo) is a simple Spring Boot application and here serves as a tested application.
+[jvm-chaos-demo](https://github.com/chaos-mesh/jvm-chaos-demo) is a simple Spring Boot application and here serves as a target application.
 A tested application is defined in `example/jvm/app.yaml` as follows:

 ```yaml
 apiVersion: apps/v1